 Part of a day in La Flotte France requires the island visitor to take a table at one of the quayside restaurants.
 Order a coffee, a glass of local wine, or a meal and sit back.
 Watch the seabirds and the people.

-I’m always curious.
-Who is from afar like me?
-Not too many people during COVID-19.
-Who is a resident of La Flotte?
 The population on Ile de Ré soars in the summertime but on this first day of October, there appear to be few locals and even fewer visitors.

-There are plenty of bicycle rental shops in La Flotte.
+There are plenty of bicycle rental shops in La Flotte, Ile de Ré.
 Grab a bike and pedal past vineyards, hollyhocks, and the sea.
 Ile de Ré is flat and has 138 km of bike paths.
 The bike trails lead from one end of the island to the other and pass by the sea, through the forest, and all ten villages.
 Once on my bike, it was very tempting to ride up to the next closest town, Saint-Martin-de-Ré, but I felt restricted by the bus schedule.
 I have big plans to cycle further afield on my next visit.

 Note:

 I rented from Cycland which has nine locations on Ile de Ré.
 Bicycles can be rented for an hour or up to one week.
-The rate for a half-day was 7 €.
-There was not an option to drop the bike off at a different shop location.
+The rate for a half-day was 7€.
+There was no option to drop the bike off at a different shop location.

-5. Dive Into A Gastronomic Delight
+4. Things To Do In La Flotte: Dive Into A Gastronomic Delight

-Eating oysters by the sea is the ultimate French gastronomic experience.
-The oysters in La Flotte arrived with two accompaniments, a lemon wedge and red wine vinegar.
+Seated by the sea at A La Plancha, the oysters arrived with two accompaniments, a lemon wedge and red wine vinegar.
 This article explains the ins and outs of consuming oysters in France.

 Lunching on oysters with a glass of local white wine, listening to the hum of French conversation around me and watching the action on the ocean made for a delightful experience.
-It was a good thing that I had decided to embrace the pace of island life.
-The slow service dictated that this was the only way to appreciate La Flotte.
+It was a good thing that I had decided to embrace the pace of island life in La Flotte Ile de Ré.
+The slow service dictated that I fully appreciated this moment in time in La Flotte.

-6. Savour An Ile de Ré Wine
+5. Savour An Ile De Ré Wine

 Ile de Ré produces both red and white wines.
-The white wine ordered with the oysters made for a perfect combination.
+The local white wine ordered with the oysters made for a perfect combination.

-7. Visit Ste-Catherine d’Alexandrie in La Flotte
+6. Visit Ste-Catherine d’Alexandrie In La Flotte France

 This historic site was once a strategic and important monastery in the region.
-Its history includes The Hundreds Years’ War between the English and the French and the religious wars.
+Its history includes The Hundred Years’ War between the English and the French and the religious wars.
 And then, its stones were taken to build the nearby Fort de la Prée.

-Stand and imagine the Abbaye des Cháteliers in its former glory.
+Stand and imagine the Abbaye des Châteliers in its former glory.

-I loved my taste of island life in La Flotte and can’t wait to return to Ile de Ré.
+I loved my taste of island life in La Flotte France and can’t wait to return to Ile de Ré.

 More Travel Info…